Failing and your twenties go together like Chip and Joanna Gaines. They seem to always be together.

 Whether it’s with a friend or dating relationship, sometimes breaking up is the best thing that could’ve happened.
 While breakups can feel uncomfortable and painful, it’s actually freeing you to run free and with more purpose.

-It’s hard to run a race with a dead yak tied to your ankle.
+It’s hard to run a race with a block of cement tied to your ankle.

 When you graduate college, ready to change the world, then quickly realize that you don’t know squat, it can be a sickening feeling.